 542. Stryper / In God We Trust.
 1988.
 2.5/5

-Kudos to Michael Sweet, whose vocals again soar to hitherto unnatural heights.
+Kudos once again though to Michael Sweet, whose vocals again soar to hitherto unnatural heights.
 I am constantly amazed at his ability to not only sing how he does, but to play guitar at the same time as well.
-The other three guys are again moire than adequate in their playing, but Sweet’s vocals are the winner here.
+Oz Fox again is supreme on guitar, while Robert Sweet’s drumming is efficient without showing the star quality of earlier albums.

-To me this album had the potential to be as good as their previous works, but it falls down in the final direction they allowed the music to go.
+To me this album had the potential to be as good as their previous works, but in the end it falls down in the final direction they allowed the music to go.
+Because there isn’t a real metal feel about the harder songs here, they are more of a hard rock genre, a softening of what they could have been if the band had wanted them to be.
+And that is where this album is led, by where the band wanted to go.
 A shame when you actually listen to the album, and can hear for yourself where they really should have taken this material.
+At least, that’s what I would have done.

 541. Deep Purple / In Concert With the London Symphony Orchestra.
 1999.
 4/5